Electronic Turn Signal

 • Bowden Cable linkage is binding inside the column.

-• Binding brakes the Directional Control Ring
+• The 90 degree lever Binds, braking the Directional Control Ring

 A worn or warped slide switch will also cause intermittent brakes light/signal lights which will send you in many directions on repair.
 We have a simple and cheap solution.
 We remove the slide switch and Bowden cable and replace with micro switches rated a 1,000,000,000 pulls.
 These microswitches are activated when the directional control ring (inside the column) and moved left or right and activates the control box to signal the left or right signal.
 The wires from the column replace the Bowden cable and look like the original.
 The Control box replaces the slide switch and plugs into the factory 6 position connector.
 You will plug the “red” power wire into the fuse panel to a “switch-on” fuse.